Chart Color Schemes

 Guanaba - Springbrook has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Guanaba-Springbrook's population is around 4,636 as of November 2025.
-This reflects an increase of 216 people since the 2021 Census, which reported a population of 4,420 people.
-The change is inferred from the estimated resident population of 4,638 in June 2024 and an additional 32 validated new addresses since the Census date.
-This level of population equates to a density ratio of 15.3 persons per square kilometer.
-Guanaba-Springbrook's growth rate of 4.9% since the census positions it within 2.2 percentage points of the SA3 area (7.1%).
-Population growth was primarily driven by natural growth, contributing approximately 73.5% of overall population gains during recent periods.
+Guanaba - Springbrook's population is approximately 4,646 as of February 2026.
+This figure represents an increase of 226 people since the 2021 Census, which recorded a population of 4,420.
+The growth is inferred from ABS estimates: 4,638 in June 2024 and an additional 34 validated new addresses post-Census.
+This results in a population density of 15.3 persons per square kilometer.
+Guanaba - Springbrook's growth rate of 5.1% since the Census is comparable to its SA3 area's growth rate of 6.1%.
+Natural growth contributed approximately 73.5% of overall population gains recently.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
-These state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
-Considering projected demographic shifts, a population increase just below the median of non-metropolitan areas nationally is expected.
-The area is expected to increase by 492 persons to 2041, reflecting an increase of 10.7% in total over the 17 years based on the latest annual ERP population numbers.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered or years post-2032, Queensland State Government's SA2 area projections are adopted, based on 2021 data and released in 2023.
+These state projections do not provide age category splits; AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
+Based on projected demographic shifts, Guanaba - Springbrook is expected to increase by approximately 492 persons to 2041, reflecting a total increase of around 10.4% over the 17-year period.

 Frequently Asked Questions - Population